Regulators in the Arithmetic of Function Fields: Proof of the main theorems

 where the morphisms are given by the adjunction unit (note that the data of $S(\cF)$ is functorial in $\cF$).
-The next lemma is of fundamental importance for our cohomological computations: \begin{Lemma} Assume that $S(\cO_T)$ is exact.
-Then, for any finite locally free sheaf $\cF$ of $\cO_T$-modules, $S(\cF)$ is exact.
+The next lemma will allow us to compute the cohomology of shtuka models on coverings that are not necessarily Zariski: \begin{Lemma} Assume that $S(\cO_T)$ is a fiber sequence.
+Then, for any dualizable object (\eg locally free of finite rank in a single degree) $\cF$ in $\sD_{\qc}(T)$, $S(\cF)$ is fibered.
 In particular, the natural map

-where the right-hand side is a complex concentrated in degrees $0$ and $1$, is a quasi-isomorphism. \end{Lemma} \begin{proof} We show that $S(\cF)$ is an exact sequence (the second assertion follows, since applying $R\Gamma(T,-)$ to $S(\cF)$ yields the distinguished triangle computing \eqref{eq:computeRGamma}).
-To prove exactness of $S(\cF)$, first note that $i$, $j$ and $k$ are affine morphisms because $T$ is separated (\href{https://stacks.math.columbia.edu/tag/01SG}{01SG}).
-Thus, the pushforward functors appearing in $S(\cF)$ are naturally isomorphic to their right-derived functor (\href{https://stacks.math.columbia.edu/tag/0G9R}{0G9R}).
-Thereby, $S(\cF)$ is naturally isomorphic in $\operatorname{D}_{qc}(T)$, the derived category of quasi-coherent sheaves over $T$, to the triangle

-and it is sufficient to show that the latter is distinguished.
-Yet, because $\cF$ is finite locally-free, the projection formula (\href{https://stacks.math.columbia.edu/tag/01E8}{01E8}) implies that \eqref{eq:tirangle-sf} is naturally isomorphic to